Financial Accounting and Reporting

 - Explain the national and international environment of financial reporting including the current conceptual framework, regulatory and legal frameworks.

-- Apply International Financial Reporting Standards (IFRS) and equivalent Australian Accounting Standards Board (AASB) standards to transactions and other events, and evaluate the appropriate to prepare financial statements.
+- Apply International Financial Reporting Standards (IFRS) and the equivalent Australian Accounting Standards Board (AASB) standards to account for business transactions and prepare consolidated financial statements.

 - Interpret financial and non-financial information, including corporate sustainability reporting, and communicate professionally to various stakeholders.